Korean, Edit

 ⑵ Tooth = Crown + Root

-② Root: The part within the gum.
+② Root: The portion embedded within the gums.

 ⑶ Tooth Tissues = Enamel + Dentin + Pulp